 It takes a few phone calls before he is convinced.
 I am given an appointment.

 The day before our meeting, I panic.
 Precious little background material is available about the filmmaker online.
+I only have a Wikipedia page to rely on.
+And, his films.

 But Rajeshwar’s movies, I later realise, offer a definitive sketch of the director.
 Aval Appadithan, Panneer Pushpangal, the National Award winning Ezhavathu Manithan, Meendum Oru Kathal Kadhai, Kadalora Kavithaigal… they quite eloquently describe the man who wrote them.